SHARE

 Explore Paris by Bike

-You can rent a city bike which is located at different VĆ©lib stations around the city.
+You can rent a city bike located at different VĆ©lib stations around the city.
 There are over 1,000 stations and 20,000 bikes for rent.
 Make sure to inspect your bike for any damages before grabbing it.
 I have had a flat tire before, and it wasn’t fun looking for a new docking station to switch it out.
 Taking a bike around the city is a great way to explore Paris.
 You can also book a bike tour with Fat Tire Tours.
 I have done two, one in the city and one in Versailles.
 The ticket includes a guided tour of Versailles and the grounds.

 Visiting the Palace of Versailles is a day trip out of the city, but it is worth visiting on your first trip to Paris.
 You can also take RER C to Versailles without taking a tour.